 For patients that are 65 years and older:

 Do not consume these drugs alongside sildenafil.
-Taking these can lead to hazardous side effects in the body.
+Taking these can lead to hazardous adverse reactions in the body.

 Examples of these drugs are: